openconfig/reference/rpc/gnmi/mixed-schema.md

 ### Special considerations for the use of Origin CLI

-The following rules apply to a setRequest containing `origin` CLI.
+The following rules apply to a `SetRequest` containing `origin` CLI.
 TODO:
 Special considerations for mixing native schema are currently undefined.

 * If a `SetRequest` contains `origin` `cli` and `origin` `openconfig`, the CLI